 Dean Mead’s Water Law Practice Area includes a seasoned team of attorneys with decades of experience in water resource management, protection, procurement, and planning.
-The team is headed by a former board member of the South Florida Water Management, and includes water resource and environmental litigators, counsel with decades of experience in rule development and rule challenges, administrative lawyers in several offices – including Tallahassee – and hands-on familiarity and experience with each of Florida’s five water management districts.
+The team is headed by a former board member of the South Florida Water Management, and includes water resource and environmental litigators, counsel with decades of experience in rule development and rule challenges, administrative lawyers in several offices – including Tallahassee – and hands-on familiarity and experience with each of Florida’s water management districts.
 The attorneys at Dean Mead are equipped to provide assistance with pending or proposed applications, administrative litigation, protection of your interests before the legislature, or simply navigating the labyrinth of regulations and requirements at the water management districts, the Department of Environmental Protection, the Army Corps of Engineers, or the Environmental Protection Agency.
 Our current clients own well over 1,000,000 acres throughout the state of Florida, and our combined agribusiness and water resource protection experience is unique among Florida’s law firms.

 Water use policy and practice are more complex in Florida than any other region in the country.
 Water quantity and quality are key to most elements of life in Florida, and Dean Mead attorneys are involved in every aspect.
 Whether it is applying for a consumptive use permit for agribusiness, certificating a public utility, working with compliance issues in the urban or agricultural context, or working with clients on new ways to improve water quality, Dean Mead attorneys have been deeply involved with Florida’s water issues for many years.